 From 1984 to 1992, he worked at Brown University, USA, as Research Scientist, Assistant and then Associate Professor of Medical Sciences.
 In 1992, he returned to Switzerland as a Professor and Director of Surgical Research Division and Gene Therapy Center at the University Hospital of Lausanne (CHUV).
 From 2000 to end 2016, Patrick Aebischer was the President of the Swiss Federal Institute of Technology Lausanne (EPFL).
 Furthermore, Patrick Aebischer is founder of three start-ups: CytoTherapeutics Inc. (1989), Modex Therapeutics Inc. (1996) and Amazentis SA (2007).
-Currently, he serves as Board member of Lonza Group Ltd, and Logitech International S.A.

-and is Chairman of Novartis Bioventures AG.
-Furthermore, Patrick Aebischer is a senior partner of NanoDimension-III and is a member of the Foundation Boards of the Verbier Festival and the Montreux Jazz Festival, Switzerland.
+Currently, he is Vice Chairman of Lonza Group Ltd, serves as a Board member of Logitech International S.A. and is Chairman of Novartis Bioventures AG.
+Furthermore, Patrick Aebischer is a senior partner of NanoDimension-Ill and is a member of the Foundation Boards of the Verbier Festival and the Montreux Jazz Festival.